How To Make Defective Work Equipment Accident And Injury Claims? – Accident At Work Due To Defective Equipment Guide

 Defective Work Equipment Burn Injuries

 Workplace equipment can overheat and expose employees to burn injuries when it is faulty, overused or poorly maintained.
-It is the responsibility of your employer or indeed the manufacturer to ensure every piece of equipment is safe to use.
+It is the responsibility of your employer or the manufacturer to ensure every piece of equipment is safe to use.
 If there is a fault with the design, wiring or other such areas, then one of these parties could be held liable for any injuries that result from neglect and poor maintenance.

 Defective Work Equipment Soft Tissue Injuries